 In England, we use around 1.8 billion plastic-stemmed cotton buds each year according to government stats.

 Around 10% of this figure is flushed down the toilet and cotton buds are just one of the sanitary products that are irresponsibly disposed of and result in pollution and the destruction of marine life and ecosystems.

 Shockingly, a cotton bud has the ability to pierce through the organs of marine animals.
 Swap conventional cotton buds with those made from bamboo such as Hydrophil, which can be composted or binned as organic waste.

 Cotton buds with plastic stems are to be banned in the UK from April 2020 under legislation made by Michael Gove, who was environment secretary in May 2019 when this was decided upon.
-A good step for the UK.
+This a good step for the UK.